-An upholstery business would usually work from business premises, if these are owned then protection for the building is essential.
-The machinery, plant, the fixtures, and fittings as well as your raw materials and stock can all be protected on what is usually referred to as a commercial combined insurance or a combined package, covering all the business assets in one simple scalable insurance policy.
+An upholstery business would usually work from business premises; if these are owned, then protection for the building is essential.
+The machinery, plant, fixtures, and fittings, as well as your raw materials and stock, can all be protected on what is usually referred to as a commercial combined insurance or a combined package, covering all the business assets in one simple, scalable insurance policy.

-Business interruption as it’s known or sometimes consequential loss will provide funds to enable your business to continue to pay its overheads whilst the rebuild takes place.
-Unfortunately having a loss at your upholstering business premises could mean that part or all of the building needs to be rebuilt, this can take months, even years.
+Business interruption Insurance, as its known or sometimes consequential loss insurance, will provide funds to enable your business to continue to pay its overheads following a material loss at the business premises and whilst the rebuild or reinstatement takes place.
+A loss at your upholstering business premises could mean that part or all of the building needs to be rebuilt; this can take months or even years.

 Sometimes I send my products to other countries, do I need different insurance

 Quality upholstery made in the UK is valued throughout the world, the quality of manufacture, the materials, and styling, but does exporting upholstery change your insurance requirements?
 Usually no, the covers again just need extending, this usually doesn’t present a problem unless the sofa or chairs for instance are shipped to the USA or Canada.
 This can become complex but our specialist team at Real can guide you through this, we are specialists to exporters to the USA and Canadian marketplace.